mwmMecoy/CodePin/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+CodePin is built using the MVC Architecture, code users of all types can sign up and use CodePin to store their useful snippets of code on their profile.

----

-> Be sure to add that lovely star 😀 and fork it for your own copy

 ---